hikari-ai/jetson-packages-family/docs/README.md

 ## Contributors

 Special thanks goes to all [ contributors ](https://github.com/yqlbu/jetson-packages-family/graphs/contributors).
-If you would like to contribute, please see the [ instructions ](https://github.com/hikari-ai/jetson-packages-family/blob/master/docs/contribute.md).
+If you would like to contribute, please see the [instructions](https://github.com/hikari-ai/jetson-packages-family/blob/master/docs/contribute.md).

 [ Jetson Packages Family ](https://jetson.hikariai.net) is inspired and introduced in 2020.
 It is now maintained by [ Kevin Yu (@yqlbu) ](https://github.com/yqlbu) and [ Shi Kun (@kunish) ](https://github.com/kunish).